EffectOrientedProgramming/book/manuscript/05_Monads.md

 1. Separate error-handling code from "success-path" code, so the success-path code is easier to understand and reason about.

-2. Put error-handling code in one place to reduce redundant error-handling code.
+2. Reduce redundant error-handling code by handling errors in a single place.

 The problem with exceptions is that they lose important context information when they are thrown.